aislinb/sei-project-4/README.md

 ```

 It took a while to establish how exactly to get the crops tags “name” to display how I wanted - again I used Insomnia to help identify how this information was nested:
-Insomnia crops “get request”:

 ![Insomnia Get Request](./client/src/images/insomnia-get-request.png)

 ![Mobile Responsive Design Registration Page](client/src/images/mobile-responsive-register.png)

 ### Wins
-* **Styling**: it was important to me to focus on mobile-responsive design for this project, and I am pleased with the nav bar and index  & registration pages.
+* **Styling**: it was important to me to focus on mobile-responsive design for this project, and I am pleased with the nav bar and index  & registration pages (see above).
 I also think a likeness was achieved in the index page with the collage of photos and hover-links:

 [**INDEX PAGE IMAGE TO BE ADDED**]
 *  **Relationships** - I’m pleased that, although not all of them have been used in the front-end yet, the relationships between companion groups, crops and tags have all been established which will make adding to this project much simpler.

 ### Challenges
 * **Deployment**: bugs that I discovered only once delaying were challenging as they took a while to rectify, and establishing how to configure a database to run on a live server.
-* Working solo at this stage was a great way to be able to work at my own pace but it also meant I lacked the second pairs of eyes and ears which I had become accustomed to - luckily the instructors were on hand when I needed to talk out loud about a challenge I was facing
+* Working solo at this stage was a great way to be able to work at my own pace but it also meant I lacked the second pairs of eyes and ears which I had become accustomed to - luckily the instructors were on hand when I needed to talk out loud about a challenge I was facing.

 ### Key Learnings
-* Deeper understanding of React
+* Deeper understanding of React.
-* Alternative full-stack application to MERN we had done previously
+* Alternative full-stack application to MERN we had done previously.

 ### Future Fixes & Additions
-* Select boxes in index page
+* Select boxes in index page.
 * Companion Planting section - this relationship is established in the backend but unfortunately I didn’t have enough time to add this feature to the front-end.
-The idea is that a user can create a “garden” of companion plants which provide complimentary growing conditions to one another through their proximity
+The idea is that a user can create a “garden” of companion plants which provide complimentary growing conditions to one another through their proximity.
-* Add an e-commerce capability to the app so that users can buy and sell both seeds and also grown produce
+* Add an e-commerce capability to the app so that users can buy and sell both seeds and also grown produce.

 ### Want to contribute?
-If you have suggestions for improving this project, please let me know on GitHub .
+If you have suggestions for improving this project, please let me know on GitHub.

 ### License & copyright
-This project was built for educational purposes - all info is fictional
+This project was built for educational purposes - all info is fictional.